Team-Fateh/GPS_M8N/README.md

-# GPS Lap Tracker
+# GPS-Based Lap Tracker

-This project uses GPS data from a Neo M8N module to track laps and visualize the path using live plotting.
+Live GPS lap tracking and visualization system using Neo M8N module + Python.

 ## Features

 - *GPS Data Acquisition*
-  GPS data is received using the [NeoGPS](https://github.com/SlashDevin/NeoGPS) library, known for its efficiency in parsing NMEA sentences from the Neo M8N GPS module.
+  GPS data is received using the [NeoGPS](https://github.com/SlashDevin/NeoGPS) library, known for its high accuracy and low latency.

 - *Serial Communication*
-  Data is sent from the microcontroller via the serial monitor and read on the host machine using the serialpy library.
+  Data is sent from the microcontroller via the serial monitor and read on the host machine using the #serialpy# library.

 - *Data Visualization*
-  GPS coordinates are plotted using matplotlib.
+  GPS coordinates are plotted using #matplotlib#.
 The first lap's data is used to create the track layout.

 - *Lap Counter*
   A lap is detected when the live GPS location returns within a *0.00002 threshold (latitude/longitude)* of the original starting point.